-Securing your ideal management consultancy candidate is as important as the candidate search.
+Landing your ideal candidate is as important as finding them.

 “As you design or improve your hiring process, keep the applicant experience front and centre at all times.
 Yes, this is about fulfilling your organisation’s needs, but the more you understand and design the process from the applicant’s point of view, the more successful you will be.”

-- What do your website and social media accounts say about the company?
+- What do your website and social media accounts including LinkedIn say about the company?

-- How can you can your business be more attractive to potential employees?
+- How can your business be more attractive to potential employees?

-Management consultancy candidates are looking for visionary companies; share your firm’s short and long term goals with candidates to provide insight into the big picture.
-Sell your company to the candidate in a similar manner as you would to a client.
+High calibre applicants are looking for visionary companies so share your firm’s goals with candidates to provide them with insights into the big picture.
+Promote the aims and ambitions of your company to the candidate in the same manner you expect them to sell themselves to you!

 Dealing with counter offers

-In times of talent shortage it is highly likely that your ideal candidate will receive a counter offer from his or her current employer.
-Pre-empt this by discussing in advance this possibility with the candidate.
-A competitive package will reduce the risk, and an executive recruitment consultant will be experienced in handling such a situation.
+In times of talent shortage it is highly likely that your ideal candidate will receive a counter offer from their current employer.
+This might be a surprise to them so pre-empt this by discussing this possibility in advance with them.
+A competitive package will reduce the risk and a good third party recruiter will be experienced in handling such a situation.
 There are a number of reasons why your candidate shouldn’t accept a counter-offer, but ideally try to avoid the situation arising in the first place.

 Communication, communication, communication